RonaldAG/RonaldAG/README.md

 My name is Ronald Garcia.

-This is my personal repo and here you'll find projects about artificial intelligence and algorithms.
+This is my personal repo.
+Here you'll find projects about artificial intelligence and algorithms.

 </div>
 <br>